CleisthenesH/Math-Notes/README.md

 ## :seedling: Creating the New
 And add new notes directly too this repository, subject to change:

-(This list is no longer being activily added too, now just a wish list of things to look into)
+(This list is no longer being actively added too, now just a wish list of things to look into)
 - ~~Convex Cords~~
 - ~~Jensen's Inequality~~
 - ~~Isosets~~